 For the simulation, the IEEJ West 10-machine model system [2], [4] as shown in Fig. 1 has been used.
 The "WEST 10-machine system" model is a 10-machine tandem model that is a prototype of the Japanese 60 Hz systems.
 It presents the long time oscillation characteristics of a tandem system [2], [4].
 The model system has 10 generators, G1 to G10, as shown in Fig.1.
 Generator G10 is considered as the swing generator in the system.
 All lines in Fig.1 represent 2 circuits of 3-phase transmission line.
-In this work, five braking resistors are installed at the terminal busses of generators G1, G4-G6, and G10 [4].
-The conductance values of these five braking resistors are selected from the viewpoint that they can absorb an amount of power equal to the rated capacity of the machines at full conduction.
+In this work, two braking resistors are installed at the terminal busses of generators G1 and G10.
+The conductance values of these two braking resistors are selected from the viewpoint that they can absorb an amount of power equal to the rated capacity of the machines at full conduction.
 The system base is 1000 MVA.
-Therefore, the conductance values of the braking resistors BR1, BR4-BR6 and BR10 are considered to be 15.0 pu, 10.0 pu and 30.0 pu respectively.
-Fig. 2 shows that a braking resistor BR with a conductance value of GTCSBR is connected to a generator terminal bus through a thyristor switching circuit.
+Therefore, the conductance values of the braking resistors BR1 and BR10 are considered to be 15.0 pu and 30.0 pu, respectively.
+Fig. 2 shows that a braking resistor BR with a conductance value of G{TCSBR} is connected to a generator terminal bus through a thyristor switching circuit.

-In this work, the difference between the total kinetic energy (Wtotal) of the generators at transient state and that at steady state is defined as total kinetic energy deviation, TKED, i.e., TKED=(Wtotal at transient state)-(Wtotal at steady state).
-Again, the time derivative of TKED is expressed by TKED'.
-The BR will be switched in following a fault clearing and the switching condition of BR is such that when TKED' exceeds 0.065 pu, BR is switched on the generator terminal bus.
-On the other hand, when TKED is below or equal to 0.065 pu and also in the steady state, BR is removed from the generator terminal bus by the thyristor switching circuit.
-The dead band of the BR operation i.e. the threshold value of TKED' is determined by trial and error in order to obtain the best system performance.
-The AVR (Automatic Voltage Regulator) and GOV (Governor) control system models for the IEEJ West 10-machine model system [2] have been included in the present simulation.
+In this work, the difference between the total kinetic energy (W{total}) of the generators at transient state and that at steady state is defined as total kinetic energy deviation, TKED, i.e., TKED=(W{total} at transient state)-(W{total} at steady state).
+The BR will be switched in following a fault clearing and the switching condition of BR is such that when TKED exceeds 0.80 pu, BR is switched on the generator terminal bus.
+On the other hand, when TKED is below or equal to 0.80 pu and also in the steady state, BR is removed from the generator terminal bus by the thyristor switching circuit.
+The dead band of the BR operation i.e. the threshold value of TKED is determined by trial and error in order to obtain the best system performance.
+The AVR (Automatic Voltage Regulator) and (Governor) control system models for the IEEJ West 10-machine model system [2] have been included in the present simulation.
 Various parameters of the generators used for the simulation are described in [2].